ChrisWhealy/DistributedSystemNotes/Lecture 6.md

 ### FIFO Delivery Implementation

-In real-life, it is unusual to have to implement FIFO delivery yourself because most distributed system communicate using TCP which already implements FIFO packet delivery.
+In real-life, it is unusual to have to implement FIFO delivery yourself because most distributed systems communicate using TCP which already implements FIFO packet delivery.

 ## Causal Delivery